makohda/IDRC_first_step_course_2018/README.md

 `$ cat ${id}.avoutput2.hg19_multianno.exonic.filtered_6.txt | ./tableview_darwin_amd64`

 Based on observing our internal data, chr8:10467589 RP1L1 nonframeshift and chr12:53207583 KRT4 nonframeshift are popular alleles.
 So we can ignore them.
 CFAP47 and SSX3 genes are located on chromosome X. Do not match inherited pattern.
 So we can remove them, too.
+`$ cat DRR006760.avoutput2.hg19_multianno.exonic.filtered_6.txt G -vwF -e RP1L1 -e KRT4 -e CFAP47 -e SSX3 | ./tableview_darwin_amd64`

+:tada::tada::tada::tada::tada::tada::tada::tada::tada::tada:

 # Extrasession: How can we estiamte pathogenic allele frequencies?
 How do we archive it? :disappointed_relieved: